 (Credit: Apple)

+An Apple phone branded as the iPhone 5 won't arrive until "4G" LTE technology is ready for compact smartphones, according to analysts.
 Needless to say, the iPhone 5 did not make an appearance this year.
 Will Strauss, president of wireless chip market research firm Forward Concepts, says there is a very good reason that it was the 4S that showed up in September, 2011 and not the 5.

 "They're saving iPhone 5 for the LTE version and that won't be out until next spring," said Strauss, who tracks companies like Qualcomm that supply the chips that power the 3G and 4G technology inside of phones.
 LTE offers, among other things, higher download and upload speeds compared to current 3G technologies.